magicbell/magicbell-swift/README.md

 }
 ```

-It is also possible to fetch preference for a category using the `fetchPreferences(for:)` method:
+It is also possible to fetch preferences for a category using the `fetchPreferences(for:)` method:

 ```swift
 user.preferences.fetchPreferences(for: "new_comment") { result in